The history of haute couture is a rich and surprising one!

 A Model Wife

-Worth exploited his wife, Marie, who was young and attractive, to model his creations in public and convince people of his skills.
+Worth used his wife, Marie, who was young and attractive, to model his creations in public and convince people of his skills.
 Marie Worth managed to show a few of her husband’s sketches to one Mme Metternich, an Austrian Princess and wife to the Ambassador to Paris, and she loved what she saw.

 Soon, the Princess commissioned Worth to create a gown for her that she wore to a ball where the Empress Eugenie was present.
 The Empress was absolutely entranced by Mme Metternich’s dress and asked for the designer’s details.
 Shortly after, the House of Worth was established, as was the concept of the ‘fashion designer’ – and with it, the fashion label (Worth was the first to ever put his name on a tag inside a garment).
 Women’s roles in the world of fashion would soon be reduced to mainly that of ‘petites mains’ (little hands) and men were on their way to all but monopolising fashion creation.
 Oh, yay, right?